AimeeJATDev/CS50xFinalProject/README.md

 For the website, I just created a simple outline with HTML to begin with and then I added the CSS styling on top of that.

 ### Flask
+I used Flask for the backend of the website

 ### HTML

 ### CSS
+For the styling I kept it pretty simple and kept the same colour scheme as I used in the game.
+I made the background dark and positioned the game and highscore table in the center of the page with a light blue border to differenciate it from the background.
+I then found a font that I liked for the heading and once that was added the styling was done.